Looking for tips to help your reluctant reader?

 Anyhow, I wanted to make sure that my daughter was ready to progress, so I bought the most advanced set of Bob Books (After completing this set, Bob Books states children are ready for chapter books) to be sure.

-We worked our way through them and made sure she was solid on her understanding of the basics.
+We worked our way through them and made sure she was solid on her grasp of phonics.

 Your child may not be ready for set 5 and that’s okay!
 Look at the earlier sets and find one what fits him/her best.